 Granted a helicopter tour is not cheap, but it is an excellent and efficient way to see the Grand Canyon.
 There are numerous helicopter tour options available from Las Vegas.
 Some are day trips and include hiking or white water rafting.
-We decided to opt for the half day tour that included a champagne picnic lunch in the canyon.
-There are several companies that offer these kind of tours, we chose All Las Vegas Tours and really enjoyed it.
+We decided to opt for the half-day tour that included a champagne picnic lunch in the canyon.
+There are several companies that offer this kind of tours, we chose All Las Vegas Tours and really enjoyed it.
 The helicopter is air conditioned, so you can do the tour year round.

 Our Helicopter Tour of the Grand Canyon